Skip to content Where Legends Are Made

 During this course, we will also present some of the tools used to collect information (e.g., check sheets) and to analyze, measure, and display data, including histograms, Pareto charts, and control charts – process behavior charts.

-Process Automation - Nov 28.
+Elective - Process Automation - Mar 20.

 Process Automation is defined as the use of software and technologies to automate processes and functions to facilitate and improve your processes as part of your improvement initiatives.